-The general recommended age to have your pet spayed or neutered, is 6 to7 months of age.
+The general recommended age to have your pet spayed or neutered is 6 to7 months.
 For female cats and dogs, this is before their first heat (estrus) cycle at which time they could potentially conceive a litter.
-Many free roaming dogs and cats would become pregnant on their first heat and so spaying before this age prevents unwanted pregnancies.
+Many free-roaming dogs and cats would become pregnant on their first heat and so spaying before this age prevents unwanted pregnancies.
 Spaying before the first heat may also significantly lower the risk of cats and dogs developing mammary cancer as adults.

 For male cats and dogs, neutering at 6 to 7 months reduces territorial marking behaviour and to some degree, aggression between males.
 Neutering may also reduce a male dog’s chances of developing prostate cancer as an adult.
 So there are health benefits to spaying or neutering your pet, in addition to preventing unexpected or unwanted litters.
 It is believed that sterilized animals generally have lowered metabolic rates and so it is important to reduce their caloric intake as they mature to avoid obesity.
 Recent studies show that sterilized pets live 2 years longer on average than intact animals.

-What is involved in performing a spay or a neuter?
+What is involved in performing a spay or neuter?

 What will my pet experience?

-It is normal for every owner to have concerns for what their pet will experience when left at the strange environment of the veterinary clinic and also about possible anesthetic or surgical complications.
-Even though these are routine procedures, we take great care to ensure that each pet is prepared for the surgery having owners fast their pet before the surgery.
+It is normal for every owner to have concerns for what their pet will experience when left at the veterinary clinic and also about possible anesthetic or surgical complications.
+Even though these are routine procedures, we take great care to ensure that each pet is prepared for surgery.
+We ask that owners fast their pet before the surgery.
 Water is allowed on the morning of the surgery.
-On admission to the clinic, our receptionists will ask you a series of questions about your pets health and go over the costs of any extra procedure, and ensure that if the surgeon has any questions they are also addressed.
+On admission to the clinic, our technician assistant will ask you a series of questions about the health of your pet, and go over the costs of any extra procedures, and address any questions the surgeon may have.

-During the surgery your pets vitals are closely monitored by a trained animal health technician and the pet is kept warm on a circulation warm water blanket.
-Once the surgery is completed, your pet is moved into recovery, extubated, given post operative pain control medications and monitored until they are well recovered.
-You will then receive a call to let you know that all has gone well and when your pet can likely be picked up.
+During the surgery, your pets vital signs are closely monitored by a trained animal health technician and the pet is kept warm on a blanket that circulates warm water.
+Once the surgery is complete, your pet is moved into recovery, the endotracheal tube is removed, they are given post operative pain control medications and monitored until they are well recovered.
+You will then receive a call to let you know that all has gone well, and arrange a pickup time.

 What is included in the cost of a spay?